 One example is knowledge management, or the management of corporate knowledge, which can be implemented with artificial intelligence systems with a statistical approach, to allow users to find the information more quickly they are looking for within the corporate database.

 One thing is now certain: AI is present in so many aspects of our daily lives, increasing our security and allowing us to have support in numerous activities.

 What the future holds for us we don’t know, but what is certain is that Artificial Intelligence will not stop its expansion and, as we have seen in tracing the history of its evolution, this is faster than it seems

 Fonti: Jerry Kaplan, Intelligenza artificiale.
 Guida al futuro prossimo, 2017

-In the last article, we spoke of information retrieval systems used in the context of corporate knowledge management.
-Thanks to the use of artificial intelligence and, more specifically, of those technologies that allow learning and processing of natural language in everyday use, it is easier to manage company data and information, which is fundamental for any activity and department.
+The last article spoke of information retrieval systems used in corporate knowledge management.
+Thanks to the use of artificial intelligence and, more specifically, of those technologies that allow the learning and processing of natural language in everyday use, it is easier to manage company data and information, which is fundamental for any activity and department.